Question from Thomas: I hope you can help me Rick.

 I heard there are programs that you can download from the Internet that’ll hack into your router and give you the password.
 Can you recommend a good one?

-I can however give you some generic directions for resetting your router back to its factory default settings.
+However, the above being said, I can give you some generic instructions for resetting your router back to its factory default settings.
 You’ll then be able to log into it using the default username and password.

-Note: The instructions that follow will necessarily be generic since you didn’t mention the brand and model number of your router.
+Note: The instructions that follow will necessarily be generic since you didn’t mention the brand and model number of your router, but they should help you get the job done.

 If you no longer have the manual, you should be able to access an online copy of it or even download a free .PDF copy from the manufacturer’s website.
-If you come up empty there try Central Manuals.
+Just Google your router’s brand and model followed the by the words user manual.

 Once you have a user manual, open it and look for the section that explains how to perform a factory reset.